Skip to content

 • Click the “Restore this Version” button to revert the entity to this state.

-When you restore a version, HERITRACE also ensures that all linked resources are adjusted accordingly to maintain data consistency across your collection.
+When you restore a version, linked resources are adjusted automatically.

-Deleted entities are not permanently removed from HERITRACE.
-Instead, they are moved to the Time Vault.
-This acts as a “recycle bin,” allowing you to browse deleted items, review their history, and restore them if needed.
-This feature ensures that no data is ever lost accidentally.
+Deleted entities are not permanently removed.
+They are moved to the time vault, which acts as a recycle bin where you can browse deleted items, review their history, and restore them.